 Rhyannon: Yeah, I know if I appear pretty and appealing and pleasing and wear make-up – and I like doing that, I’m femme, I’m not wearing a mask – I can walk through the world with more ease.
 People are more accepting.
 In those early days of transitioning, 2012-14, I was in an ambiguous area and that was difficult.
 I had issues because people like to categorise others.
 Now I can perform sexy but on my own terms.
 If I want to femme up and wear a dress and heels to a party, it feels less contrived.
 But also, as you say, if we let go of that, I’m sure it would be a lot easier.

-Soma: Hmm, I find ‘owning’ extreme femininity and being an incitement to the male gaze…
+Soma: Hmm, I find ‘owning’ extreme femininity, while being an incitement to the male gaze…

 Rhyannon: It’s difficult.

 Soma: Yeah.
 I write about music and go gigging.
 I have a little boy so I have to leave him with my lover and I’m often on my own.
-Artists of both sexes feel comfortable with me.
-I get into spaces and am told things male journalists in big jumpers probably are not.
+Artists of all sexes feel comfortable with women, I feel.
+I am told things that male journalists in big jumpers with a lot of music stats probably are not.
 I’m pretty sure I’d feel a little less confident doing that if I wasn’t femming up – and it’s a lovely archetype, an enjoyable way to be.